abrjpyAlmbrand/SpeechRecognition/ReadMe.txt

-To add new commands for speech recognizer go to src\java\org\me\Sphinx directory and open Commands.gram in text editor.
-Add new words in 9 line, separating words with | symbol, in example: public <commands> = (open | play | pause | hide | stop | close | resume | newword) * ;
+To add new commands for speech recognizer go to SpeechRecognizerService\src\java\org\me\Sphinx directory and open Commands.gram in text editor.
+Add new words in 9 line, separating words with
+| symbol, in example:
+public <commands> = (open | play | pause | hide | stop | close | resume | newword) * ;

-To check if such word exist in dictionary, go to "lib" folder, extract WSJ_8gau_13dCep_16k_40mel_130Hz_6800Hz.jar, go to WSJ_8gau_13dCep_16k_40mel_130Hz_6800Hz\dict, open cmudict.0.6d in text editor and search for a word you want to add.
+To check if such word exist in dictionary, go to SpeechRecognizerService\lib, extract WSJ_8gau_13dCep_16k_40mel_130Hz_6800Hz.jar, go to WSJ_8gau_13dCep_16k_40mel_130Hz_6800Hz\dict, open cmudict.0.6d in text editor and search for a word you want to add.